api.yml

 Environments

-You can specify the environments where you backend is deployed.
+You can specify the environments where your backend is deployed.
 These are useful in most generated outputs, like SDKs and in Postman Collections.

 name: api